stackhpc/ansible-role-openvpn/README.md

 `openvpn_clients`: List of hostnames of clients.

-`openvpn_subnet_cidr`: OpenVPN tunnel network subnet.
+`openvpn_tunnel_cidr`: OpenVPN tunnel network subnet.
 The OpenVPN servers will create sub-subnets from this range.
 The OpenVPN servers each take the first IP address of their allocated subnet.
   The default value is `10.8.0.0/24`